Ioannis0909/An-Empirical-Approach-to-Few-Shot-Finetuning/README.md

 ### Prerequisites

 - Python 3.8+
-- CUDA-enabled GPU (Will not run on Apple Sillicon)
+- CUDA-enabled GPU (Will not run on Apple Silicon)
 - 16GB+ GPU memory (for Fully-Tuned variants)

 ### Required Libraries